-“I loved the way that Dublin Gazette was inclusive in this competition and that they amplified not only youth voices on sustainability, climate action and the greening of Dublin but how they appreciated, recognised and used social media to highlight the support of and huge amount of work carried out by the organisations / voluntary organisations who partnered with them to help in this.
+“I loved the way that Dublin Gazette and the Museum of Childhood Ireland were inclusive in this competition and that they amplified not only youth voices on sustainability, climate action and the greening of Dublin but how they appreciated, recognised and used social media to highlight the support of and huge amount of work carried out by the organisations / voluntary organisations who partnered with them to help in this.

 “It was wonderful to be part of this.
 History in the making!